barahaw/GuessMaster/README.md

 - **Scoreboard:** Tracks wins and best scores for both you and the AI, with persistent storage across sessions.
 - **Voice-Controlled Guessing:** Use your voice to say your guess out loud.
 The game recognizes numbers up to 100, including phrases like "forty-two" or "one hundred".
 (Requires a supported browser)
 - **AI Voice Feedback:** The AI can respond with spoken feedback using speech synthesis.
+- **Dark/Light Mode Toggle:** Instantly switch between dark and light themes for comfortable play in any environment.
 - **Responsive UI:** Clean, user-friendly interface built with Bootstrap.

 ---